Secure, highly available ticketing and reservation systems engineered for scale

 Effimaris delivers privacy-first event platforms running on infrastructure-grade infrastructure sized to handle sustained high load and peak traffic without service interruption.

-Our services Get in touch
+Our services

 Nonprofit-focused